 My supervisor approaches words with a kind of delicacy.
-The ice queen of my interviews, I thought of her as a musician, extremely precise in the way she tunes her instrument, pressing on each metaphorical key with purpose.
-An accent like marble, she articulates the technical aspects of poetry using words of crystal, her fingers lightly illustrating her points when she speaks.
-Writing a highly structured poem for her, then (five tercets and a quatrain, with two repeating rhymes and two refrains) was interesting, having to mould my thoughts into the specific shape of a villanelle.
+The ice queen of my interviews, I think of her as a musician, extremely precise in the way she tunes her instrument, pressing on each metaphorical key with purpose.
+An accent like marble, she articulates the technical aspects of poetry with words of crystal, her fingers lightly illustrating her points when she speaks.
+Writing a highly structured poem for her, then, (five tercets and a quatrain, with two repeating rhymes and two refrains) was interesting, having to mould my thoughts into the specific shape of a villanelle.

 This was written as an assignment during Michaelmas term, in the second half of isolation.
 After a particularly hard first week, sitting on my windowsill with a mug of tea and a poem to write was a welcome change.

 The Brown Girl’s Burden